MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

     |Office 2010|Windows 8 and Windows Server 2012|[KB 2843630](https://www.microsoft.com/en-us/download/details.aspx?id=41708)<br /><br /> Version number included in file name: v3|Install|
     |Office 2010|Windows 7|[KB 2843630](https://www.microsoft.com/en-us/download/details.aspx?id=41709)<br /><br /> Version number included in file name: v3|Install if KB 3125574 is not installed|
     |Not applicable|Windows 7|KB 2627273 <br /><br /> Version number included in file name: v4|Uninstall|

+    There are no additional dependencies for Office 2016.

 3. For a default installation, run the .msi with **/quiet**, for example, `AzInfoProtection.msi /quiet`.
 However, you might need to specify additional installation parameters that are documented in the [executable installer instructions](#to-install-the-azure-information-protection-client-by-using-the-executable-installer).